-Pacific sardine is a “transboundary resource” – they migrate across international boundaries and are harvested in both Mexican and Canadian fisheries.
+Pacific sardines are a “transboundary resource” – they migrate across international boundaries and are harvested in both Mexican and Canadian fisheries.
 Currently there is no international management agreement for Pacific sardine, but scientists and members of industry from the United States, Mexico, and Canada informally meet at the annual Trinational Sardine Forum where they exchange research results and ideas.
 There is interest in coastwide management for the Pacific sardine fishery, which would entail a more consistent forum for discussion between the United States, Mexico, and Canada.

-In 2010, Pacific sardine made up one-third of the total harvest of coastal pelagic species.
+In 2010, Pacific sardines made up one-third of the total harvest of coastal pelagic species.
 Fishermen brought 66,817 metric tons of Pacific sardines to port in 2010.
 Due to decreased quotas in response to a decline in estimated abundance, harvest in 2011 was 46,324 metric tons.
 In 2012, catches increased again and 99,859 metric tons were harvested.

 The 2011 sardine harvest was worth $9,733,994, while the 2012 harvest was worth $21,430,358.
 About a quarter of the U.S. Pacific sardine harvest is eaten domestically, typically fresh or canned.
 The rest is usually frozen and exported, mainly to Japan for consumption or for use as bait and to Australia for use as feed in their bluefin tuna farming operations.

 “Sardine” refers to a number of small fish that are part of the herring family, with more than 20 species marketed worldwide.
 The Pacific sardine, fished from Mexico to British Columbia, is used for everything from fish bait and fishmeal to fresh or canned fish for human consumption.